 If your financial information is hacked, you can change your passwords and have the protection offered by FDIC insured banks; there is no equivalent protection offered for restoring your privacy.
 Perhaps the practice of anonymizing and sharing patient data is ultimately helpful.
 The big questions that we deserve answers to are how is our private information being anonymized, who is buying and selling our information, and what protections are being given to us to prevent the theft or sale of our data?
 Until we are given a vote in the matter, we really are out of the loop.

-Issue #5: Life or LTC Insurance Applications
+Life, Disability or LTC Insurance

 This one has surprised me; the concern expressed to me here is in being disqualified or limited due to a pre-existing mental health disorder.
+For example, being denied in an application for Long Term Disability insurance simply because you were depressed after your divorce and decided to get some help.

-Issue #6: Not Wanting Your Personal Information Bought and Sold
+Not Wanting Your Personal Information Bought and Sold

 Personally, I don’t think this is a critical issue.
 Anonymous information is being used to identify and track us, regardless of whether we participate or not.
 However, it’s true that there are still some valid concerns here.